 Security takes time

-Here's the problem with reading question lists and watching YouTube videos: when you're actually standing at that window, your brain goes blank.
+Reading question lists and watching YouTube videos has one fatal flaw: when you're standing at that window, your brain goes blank.
 Reading about questions and answering them under pressure are completely different skills.

-Permito.ai bridges that gap.
+That's why I built Permito.ai.
 You speak to an AI consular officer who responds in real-time, asks follow-up questions, and challenges weak answers — just like the real thing.
+As someone who designed the voice AI pipeline (speech-to-text → language model → text-to-speech), I made sure the system replicates the pace and pressure of actual consular interviews.

 How a Practice Session Works